Avalanche control: Avalanche net

-Avalanche nets have some drawbacks, as they are more difficult to anchor in loose ground.
+Avalanche nets have some drawbacks, as they may be difficult to anchor in loose ground.

 Social interventions

 To mitigate the hazard of avalanches, social interventions reduce the incidence and prevalence of human avalanche involvement by modifying the behavior of people, so that their use of avalanche terrain is adapted to prevent their involvement in avalanches.
 Avalanche control organizations accomplish this by targeting awareness and education programs at communities that frequent avalanche terrain.
 Surveys of avalanche accidents have observed that most avalanches that involve people are caused by people, and of those victims many were unaware of the risk of avalanche occurrence.
 To address this observation, introductory awareness and education programs provide instruction in the avoidance of hazardous avalanche involvement through the recognition of avalanche terrain, the observation of snow pack instabilities, and the identification of human activities that cause avalanches.
 Avalanche control organizations also publicly disseminate forecasts, bulletins, warnings, and reports of avalanche activity to assist communities of avalanche terrain users.